in ESG-integrated assets at Gresham House

 Few companies in the green economy can trace their history back as far as Gresham House, which was founded in 1857.
 But while sustainability considerations were unlikely to have troubled its founders, the company has embraced sustainable finance following a management buy-out in 2014.

-The two VCTs, which collectively manage circa £60m, operate 195MW of wind farms and solar parks across the UK.
-Gresham House Energy Storage Fund plc, meanwhile, invests in the large-scale energy storage systems that will be needed to integrate growing volumes of intermittent renewable energy generation into the UK grid.
-Gresham House raised £100m into the fund at its IPO on the Main Market in December 2018 and has since raised an additional c£250m through a series of placements.
+The two VCTS, which collectively manage circa £60m, operate 195MW of wind farms and solar parks across the UK.
+The Gresham House Energy Storage Fund plc, meanwhile, invests in the large-scale energy storage systems that will be needed to integrate growing volumes of intermittent renewable energy generation into the UK grid.
+Gresham House raised £100m into the fund at its IPO on the Main Market in December 2018 and has since raised an additional £107m through a series of placements.

 Making a corporate mark